asjacobs92/leafsnap/README.md

   * menu/
     * This folder contains only a couple of UI files for the Action Bar menu of some activities.
   * raw/
-    * This is a very important folder that contains a database configuration file.
+    * This folder contains a database configuration file.
 This app uses Object Relational Mapping Lite (ORM Lite) that provides some lightweight functionality for persisting Java objects to SQL databases.
 This is very similar to what Hibernate does, however, in a much lighter way, as Android devices can’t deal with all the overhead attached to doing this.
 Part of avoiding this complexity is the file in this folder *ormlite_config.xml* that gives a quick representation of the database to be persisted.
 Every time the model for the database are altered, this file must be generated again.
 This will be explained on a later section.
   * values/
     * This folder contains XML files for values used in the app, such as color Hex codes, strings and dimensions.
 This is an especially interesting Android feature, since the strings files can be used to easily translate the app to other languages using I18n, in case it is ever pored to other countries.

 * java/edu/maryland/leafsnap/
-This is the most important folder, since it contains all the source code for the app.
+This is folder contains all the source code for the app.
 The code is divided in several packages, as shown below.
   * activity
     * This package contains all the Activities of the app, each one with a corresponding XML file in the resources folder.
 Basically, each activity is a different “window” in an Android app, which defines the context for app.
 For more information on Activities, please check this [link] (http://developer.android.com/guide/components/activities.html).
 This package also contains the entry point of the code, which is the MainActivity.java class.
   * adapter